Laurissa Stokes · Silver Spring, MD

 Feedthe Beast.

-A free 90-minute massage in exchange for letting me practice on you.
+A free 90-minute session in exchange for letting me practice on you.

 Fair warning: the beast is me — an ADD brain with a learning compulsion that I can't unleash on my paying clients.